 // The user should not block the execution here,

-// e.g. processing the reply, writting to files or network, etc.
+// e.g. processing the reply, writing to files or network, etc.

 }